openrr/urdf-viz/README.md

 ## features

-default features is ["use-assimp"].
+default features is ["assimp"].
 If you don't use mesh except for .obj files, you can skip install of assimp by disabling the feature like below.

 ```bash
 cargo build --no-default-features